John Owoeri

 John Owoeri (born 13 January 1987) is a Nigerian professional footballer who plays as a striker.

 Club career

-Owoeri was born in Warri.
-He has played for NPA, Bendel Insurance FC, Feyenoord, K.V.C.
-Westerlo and Enyimba of Aba.
-He played in 2009 with Heartland F.C. and scored two goals in their 10–1 thrashing of Monrovia Black Stars in the 2009 Champions League opening round.
-On 29 November 2009, he announced to sign with Warri Wolves F.C., but nothing came of it.
-He joined Ismaily ahead of the 2010–11 season after two seasons with Heartland.
-In August 2012, the striker left Egyptian Premier League club Ismaily SC to sign for Nigerian side Sunshine Stars F.C.
-He played three months with the Akure club, before transferred to Warri Wolves F.C. on 2 November 2012.

-On 7 April 2022, Owoeri signed with Mariehamn in Finland.
+Whilst playing for Heartland in 2009, Owoeri scored two goals in a 6–1 thrashing of Monrovia Black Star in the CAF Champions League preliminary round.
+He joined Egyptian Premier League club Ismaily ahead of the 2010–11 season after two seasons with Heartland.
+In August 2012, Owoeri left Ismaily to sign for Nigerian side Sunshine Stars.
+He spent three months with the Akure club before joining Warri Wolves on 2 November 2012.
+On 7 April 2022, Owoeri signed with IFK Mariehamn in Finland.

 International career

-In 2005, he scored a goal for Nigeria in the FIFA World Youth Championship.
-Owoeri has played one match for the Super Eagles for the Cup of Nations qualifier against Guinea.
+In 2005, Owoeri scored a goal for the Nigeria under-20 team at the FIFA World Youth Championship.
+He has played one match for the Super Eagles, in an Africa Cup of Nations qualifier against Guinea.